starship/starship/docs/faq/README.md

 sh -c "$(curl -fsSL https://starship.rs/install.sh)" -- --platform unknown-linux-musl
 ```

+## Why do I see `Executing command "..." timed out.` warnings?

+Starship executes different commands to get information to display in the
+prompt, for example the version of a program or the current git status.
+To make
+sure starship doesn't hang while trying to execute these commands we set a time
+limit, if a command takes longer than this limit starship will stop the
+execution of the command and output the above warning, this is expected
+behaviour.
+This time limit is configurable using the [`command_timeout`
+key](/config/#prompt) so if you want you can increase the time limit.
+You can
+also follow the debugging steps below to see which command is being slow and
+see if you can optimise it.
+Finally you can set the `STARSHIP_LOG` env var to
+`error` to hide these warnings.

 ## I see symbols I don't understand or expect, what do they mean?

 If you see symbols that you don't recognise you can use `starship explain` to